GuilhermeGuitte/behat-laravel/README.md

 License
 -------
-Behat-Laravel is free software distributed under the terms of the MIT license
+Behat-Laravel is free software distributed under the terms of the MIT license.